ixslea/Experiment/README.md

 6. Press 'Run' button.
 -----------------

-<h2>After calculation all results would be saved in file "experiment_log_info.log".
+<h2>After calculation all results would be saved in file "experiment_log_info.log" in folder 'Experiment'.

 IF YOU WANT TO USE IT LATER DO NOT FORGET TO RENAME IT!